-\begin{rem} Similar to the exponential behavior for the R\'enyi resolvability problem, it is easy to see that if $(R_0,R_1)$ is an interior point of $\mathcal{R}_{1+s}^{\mathrm{det}}(Q_{Z})$, then the R\'enyi divergence for the wiretap channel with deterministic encoder also decays at least exponetially fast. \end{rem}

-The result of Theorem \ref{thm:DetEnc} for the binary wiretap channel is illustrated in Fig. \ref{fig:DetEnc}.
+\end{thm} \begin{rem} This theorem provides an expression for the admissible rate region for the case with no extra randomness (i.e., the case with deterministic encoders).
+Related works on determining the amount of randomness needed to realize stochastic encoding include Watanabe and Oohama's work \cite{watanabe2015optimal} and Chou, Vellambi, Bloch, and Kliewer's work \cite{chou2017coding}.
+Hence studying the deterministic encoder case is of independent interest. \end{rem} \begin{rem} Similar to the exponential behavior for the R\'enyi resolvability problem, it is easy to see that if $(R_{0},R_{1})$ is an interior point of $\mathcal{R}_{1+s}^{\mathrm{det}}(Q_{Z})$, then the R\'enyi divergence for the wiretap channel with deterministic encoder also decays at least exponetially fast. \end{rem} The result of Theorem \ref{thm:DetEnc} for the binary wiretap channel is illustrated in Fig. \ref{fig:DetEnc}.
 From the figure (or the theorem), we observe that for the problem with deterministic encoder, the achievability of a rate pair $(R_{0},R_{1})$ does not necessarily imply the achievability of a rate pair $(R_{0}',R_{1}')$ such that $R_{0}'\leq R_{0},R_{1}'\leq R_{1}$.
 This is because to meet the resolvability constraint, a certain amount of local randomness (besides the secret message $M_{1})$ at the sender is needed; this local randomness only comes from the non-secret message $M_{0}$ (since the encoder is a deterministic function of $M_{0},M_{1}$).
 Therefore, a rate less than $R_{0}$ may not satisfy the resolvability constraint.